awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **Note**
 The Apache test page appears only when there is no content in the document root directory, `/var/www/html`\.
 After you add content to the document root directory, your content appears at the public DNS address of your EC2 instance instead of the Apache test page\.

-1. Configure the web server to start with each system boot using the **chkconfig** command:
+1. Configure the web server to start with each system boot using the `chkconfig` command\.

    ```
    [ec2-user ~]$ sudo chkconfig httpd on